burriach/edlab/content/jobs/job_offers_PhDs_2023/index.md

 **SELECTION PROCESS**<br />
-1. Applicants will have to submit: *1)* their CV in English, *2)* a cover letter (maximum 500 words, also in English, *specifying which line(s) of research the candidate is interested in*) and, *3)* two recommendation letters from professors or researchers to **m.fernandez@creaf.uab.cat**.  <br />
+1. Applicants will have to submit: 1) their **CV in English**, 2) a **cover letter** (maximum 500 words, also in English, specifying which line(s) of research the candidate is interested in), 3) **two recommendation letters** from professors or researchers and, 4) the questionnaire attached to the offer (filled), to **laboral@creaf.uab.cat** until September 30th, 2023, indicating the reference code of the offer. <br />
-2.	**Pre-selection:** determination of compliance with the minimum requirements of the offer.<br />
+2. **Pre-selection**: determination of compliance with the minimum requirements of the offer.<br />
-3.	**Selection:** assessment of the preselected candidates by scoring based on objective criteria.
-The candidates presenting the highest scores will be invited to a physical or remote *interview* and a *test of general skills and knowledge about the chosen line of research* (depending on the residence of the candidate). <br />
+3. **Selection**: assessment of the preselected candidates by scoring based on objective criteria.
+The candidates presenting the highest scores will be invited to a physical or remote interview and a test of general skills and knowledge about the chosen line of research (depending on the residence of the candidate).<br />
-4.	**Final decision:** in case of finding a suitable candidate, the election will be formally communicated to them.<br />
+4. **Final decision**: in case of finding the suitable person, the election will be formally communicated to him/her, and the identification of the chosen person will be published on CREAF job openings section.<br />
 5. For any enquiries, please, contact Dr. Fernández-Martínez: **m.fernandez@creaf.uab.cat**.<br />